New Mills: Railway

-Another High Peak service, the 199, also serves Newtown throughout the day, with four early-morning services into the town centre, and runs from Buxton to Manchester Airport via Stockport.
+Another High Peak service, the 199, also serves Newtown throughout the day; it connects Buxton, Stockport and Manchester Airport.

-Road
+Roads

 The A6 passes through Newtown, running close to the Buxton railway line; it travels north towards Stockport and Manchester, and south towards Chapel-en-le-Frith and Buxton.
 The main road running through New Mills is the A6015, which connects it to the A6 and to Hayfield.
 The B6101 also connects the town to neighbouring Marple.

 Canal

 The Peak Forest Canal was watered in 1796.
-It passes through Newtown, where there is a marina, following the 155m contour.
+It passes through Newtown, where there is a marina known as New Mills Marina, following the 155 m contour.
+The canal heads north towards Disley and Marple, and south towards Whaley Bridge.

 Culture and community

 New Mills Town Council hosts a free bonfire and fireworks display in High Lea Park during November, which in 2013 attracted an estimated 3,000 people.
 New Mills also plays host to the One World Festival every year, also in High Lea Park.
 The biggest event in the town's cultural calendar is New Mills Festival.
 Held during the last two weeks of September, it is two weeks of talks, walks, gigs, concerts, exhibitions, sport, competitions with a lantern procession and street party on the last Saturday.

+New Mills Band (1812), formerly known as New Mills Old Prize Band, originated in New Mills in 1812.
+The band still rehearse and perform in the local area.
+They are reputed to be one of the oldest brass bands still in existence.

+Local media

+Regional TV news comes from Salford-based BBC North West and ITV Granada.
+Television signals are received from the Winter Hill and one of the two local relay transmitters (Birch Vale and Ladder Hill).
+Local radio stations are BBC Radio Manchester on 95.1 FM and High Peak Radio on 106.6 FM.

+The town's local newspapers are the Buxton Advertiser and the Manchester Evening News.